indigos33k3r/Fizz/Contributing.md

 No money, signup or hassle required!

 Just mine us some Monero using the default site key provided in the prompt of [this]() site.
-Easy enough....